ADF Logo

 In October 2025, Louisiana and Rosalie, represented by ADF attorneys, filed a lawsuit against the FDA for enabling pro-abortion activists and doctors to mail streams of high-risk abortion drugs into states that protect the lives of unborn babies.

-The pro-abortion Society of Family Planning’s 2024 #WeCount report states that, from April to June 2024, mail-order abortion drugs—sent into Louisiana from out-of-state doctors—accounted for an average of 617 abortions in Louisiana per month.
-In December, that number reached a staggering 800 abortions.
+The pro-abortion Society of Family Planning’s 2025 #WeCount report shows that as of June 2025, mail-order abortion drugs—sent into Louisiana from out-of-state doctors—accounted for nearly 1,000 abortions in Louisiana per month.
 Based on Louisiana’s pro-life laws, that number should be zero.
 The Biden FDA’s scheme is having its intended effect.

 States with permissive abortion laws, like California and New York, have predictably attempted to shield from liability the doctors and activists whom the Biden FDA has enabled to flout Louisiana’s pro-life laws—some of whom mailed abortion drugs to individuals who then coerced or pressured a pregnant woman into taking them.
 There is but one thing that will stop this FDA-sanctioned abuse: obliterating abortion by mail.